 Wellsboro

-Take a trip on the Pine Creek Rail Trail — recognized as one of the “10 Best Places to Take a Bike Tour” by USA Today.
-One of the premier rail-trails in the Northeast, the Pine Creek Trail offers travelers a spectacular, 62-mile journey through the area commonly referred to as the “Grand Canyon of Pennsylvania.”
-This historic path, once used to transport freight by train from Wellsboro to Williamsport, is also perfect for a relaxing hike.
+Recognized by USA Today as one of the “10 Best Places to Take a Bike Tour,” the Pine Creek Rail Trail offers outdoor adventurers a spectacular, 62-mile journey through Pine Creek Gorge, better known as the “Grand Canyon of Pennsylvania.”
+This historic path, once used to transport freight by train from Wellsboro to Williamsport, is also perfect for a relaxing hike with its scenic overlooks.
 The trail has a small grade, only around two percent, and runs mostly uphill.
 Even equestrians can join the fun with a section of the trail designed specifically for horses.

 5. The Allegrippis Trails